marsdrums/test-tutorial/visual-quality/index.md

 ### Depth of Field (DOF)

 Depth of field (DOF) determines how much of the scene is in focus.
-A shallow depth of field (where only a small part of the scene is sharply in focus) draws attention to a specific area, often creating a strong sense of foreground and background separation.
+A shallow DOF (where only a small part of the scene is sharply in focus) draws attention to a specific area, often creating a strong sense of foreground and background separation.
 A shallow depth of field can make objects outside the focal area look blurrier, enhancing the perception of depth and making the in-focus subject appear isolated or more distant from the rest of the scene.
 A deep depth of field, where everything is in focus, can flatten the scene slightly, as all objects appear equally sharp regardless of distance.

 Im Max, you can create a depth of field effect using {jit.gl.pass} @fxname "dof-hq".
-This effects replicates the behavior of a real camera.
+This effect replicates the behavior of a real camera.

 ![](./images/visual-quality_068.png)

 The "dof-hq" pass is controlled by many parameters, but the main two are:

 - @lens_focal_length: The focal length of a camera is a fundamental optical property that defines how zoomed-in or zoomed-out an image appears.
-It’s typically measured in millimeters (mm) and describes the distance between the camera lens and its sensor or film, when the lens is focused on a subject at infinity.
-In the contexted of DOF, the focal length affects the amount of depth blur; Shorter focal lengths tend to have a larger depth of field, keeping more of the scene in focus from front to back, which is useful for capturing detailed landscapes.
+It’s typically measured in millimeters (mm) and describes the distance between the camera lens and its sensor or film when the lens is focused on a subject at infinity.
+In the context of DOF, the focal length affects the amount of depth blur; Shorter focal lengths tend to have a larger depth of field, keeping more of the scene in focus from front to back, which is helpful in capturing detailed landscapes.
 Longer focal lengths have a shallower depth of field, especially at wide apertures, which isolates subjects by keeping them sharp while blurring the background—ideal for portrait photography.

 ![](./images/visual-quality_069.png)

-- @lens_focal_distance: Focal distance is the distance between the camera's lens and the point in the scene where objects appear sharp and in focus.
+@lens_focal_distance: Focal distance is the distance between the camera's lens and the point in the scene where objects appear sharp and in focus.
 This is different from focal length, which refers to the optical property of the lens itself.
-Use this attribute to decide which part of the scene must stick out and catch viewer's attention.
+Use this attribute to decide which part of the scene must stand out and catch the viewer's attention.

 ![](./images/visual-quality_070.png)

 > [!TIP]
-> I suggest activating the attribute @show_in_focus to precisely set "blur-hq" params.
+> I suggest activating the attribute @show_in_focus to set "blur-hq" params precisely.
 The brighter the color, the sharper the image looks, and the red area shows which part of the scene is perfectly in focus.
 ![](./images/visual-quality_071.png)

 ---

 # How to enhance object movement

 In computer graphics, making objects move according to real-world physical laws is essential for creating believable and immersive scenes.
 When objects behave as they would in nature—accelerating, slowing down, bouncing, or falling realistically—our brains recognize and connect with that authenticity, making the scene feel much more lifelike.
-By applying principles like inertia, gravity, and friction, you can achieve motion that not only looks correct but also helps the audience engage with the virtual world as if it were real.
+By applying principles like inertia, gravity, and friction, you can achieve motion that looks correct and helps the audience engage with the virtual world as if it were real.
 This adherence to physical laws bridges the gap between digital environments and our physical understanding, enhancing both visual realism and emotional impact.

 Let's see how we can improve the movement of objects in Max.